The Best Easter Sunday Brunch Menu Ideas (Make-Ahead & Easy)

 • Using an ice cream scoop, divide the mixture evenly into the muffin cups.

 • Bake in oven for 20-25 minutes or until they are golden brown and a toothpick in the center comes out clean.
-Rotate the muffins pan 1/2 way through the baking process.
+Rotate the muffin pan 1/2 way through the baking process.

 Glaze